Simple Parallelism Without Data Races

 Mode crossing

-is deep, we mentioned that very few types care
+In discussing why portable is deep, we mentioned that very few types care

-, since the values of most types aren’t functions and don’t
+about portable, since the values of most types aren’t functions and don’t

 contain functions.
-Similarly, if a type t
+Similarly, if a type t doesn’t have any mutable fields or

-mutable arrays, having a contended
+mutable arrays, having a contended or uncontended t makes no difference.

 Fortunately, the compiler can be made aware that a type “doesn’t care” about

-portable
+portable or contended:

 type float_and_int : immutable_data = float * int

-here is called a kind.
-Just as the value (1.2, 3)
+The immutable_data here is called a kind.
+Just as the value (1.2, 3) has

-, in turn the type float_and_int
+the type float_and_int, in turn the type float_and_int has the kind

-.
+immutable_data.
 Also like types, kinds are inferred where possible, so in

-in this case is redundant.
+fact the : immutable_data in this case is redundant.
 However, in an .mli

 they are often useful.

-The three most important kinds for data-race freedom are immutable_data
+The three most important kinds for data-race freedom are immutable_data,

-.
+mutable_data, and value.
 Some kinds constrain what types they describe, and

 in return, any type with such a kind gets to cross certain modes, in essence